Resolving QuotaExceededError: Browser Storage Limits Across Chrome, Firefox, and Safari

 Problem Statement: Cross-Browser QuotaExceededError and Silent Data Loss

 Offline-first applications frequently fail during bulk state synchronization or asset caching.
 Developers encounter QuotaExceededError (DOMException 22) or experience silent data truncation when writing to IndexedDB or the Cache API.
-The failure manifests inconsistently because Browser Storage Fundamentals & Quotas vary by engine implementation, device capacity, and user interaction state.
+The failure manifests inconsistently because storage limits vary by engine implementation, device capacity, and user interaction state.

 Common Symptoms: